Cavalier poet

 The cavalier poets was a school of English poets of the 17th century, that came from the classes that supported King Charles I during the English Civil War (1642–1651).
 Charles, a connoisseur of the fine arts, supported poets who created the art he craved.
-These poets in turn grouped themselves with the King and his service, thus becoming Cavalier Poets.
+These poets in turn grouped themselves with the King and his service, thus becoming cavalier poets.

 A cavalier was traditionally a mounted soldier or knight, but when the term was applied to those who supported Charles, it was meant to portray them as roistering gallants.
 The term was thus meant to belittle and insult.
 They were separate in their lifestyle and divided on religion from the Roundheads, who supported Parliament, consisting often of Puritans (either Presbyterians or Independents).

 The best known of the cavalier poets are Robert Herrick, Richard Lovelace, Thomas Carew, and Sir John Suckling.
 Most of the cavalier poets were courtiers, with notable exceptions.
 For example, Robert Herrick was not a courtier, but his style marks him as a cavalier poet.

-Characteristics of Cavalier poetry
+Characteristics

 Cavalier poetry is different from traditional poetry in its subject matter.
 Instead of tackling issues like religion, philosophy, and the arts, cavalier poetry aims to express the joy and simple gratification of celebratory things much livelier than the traditional works of their predecessors.
 The intent of their works was often to promote the crown (particularly Charles I), and cavalier poets spoke outwardly against the Roundheads who supported the rebellion of the Rump Parliament against the crown.
 Most cavalier works had allegorical and/or classical references.
 They drew upon the knowledge of Horace, Cicero, and Ovid.
 By using these resources they were able to produce poetry that impressed King Charles I. The Cavalier Poets strove to create poetry where both pleasure and virtue thrived.
 They were rich in reference to the ancients as well as pleasing.
-Commonly held traits certainly exist in cavalier poetry in that most poems “celebrate beauty, love, nature, sensuality, drinking, good fellowship, honor, and social life.”
-In many ways, this poetry embodies an attitude that mirrors “carpe diem.”
+Commonly held traits certainly exist in cavalier poetry in that most poems "celebrate beauty, love, nature, sensuality, drinking, good fellowship, honor, and social life."
+In many ways, this poetry embodies an attitude that mirrors "carpe diem."
 Cavalier poets certainly wrote to promote Royalist principles in favor of the crown, but their themes ran deeper than that.
 Cavalier poets wrote in a way that promoted seizing the day and the opportunities presented to them and their kinsmen.
 They wanted to revel in society and come to be the best that they possibly could within the bounds of that society.
 This endorsement of living life to the fullest, for Cavalier writers, often included gaining material wealth and having sex with women.
 These themes contributed to the triumphant and boisterous tone and attitude of the poetry.
 Platonic Love was also another characteristic of cavalier poetry, where the man would show his divine love to a woman, where she would be worshipped as a creature of perfection.
 As such it was common to hear praise of womanly virtues as though they were divine.